Conquer Dental Anxiety With Dr. Robinette

 Sedation Dentistry Services

-Nitrous oxide, also known as “laughing gas,” is inhaled through a nasal mask.
+Laughing gas is inhaled through a nasal mask.
 You will feel drowsy, but you’ll remain awake throughout your procedure.
 The gas will begin to work within minutes, allowing you to stay relaxed from beginning to end.
-When we’re finished with your treatment, we’ll turn off the nitrous oxide.
+When we’re finished with your treatment, we’ll turn off the gas.
 The effects wear off within a few minutes, so you can drive home safely.

 IV Sedation